Overview of the platform

 • XLS: generates a DIN.A4 report with all the metrics of the project, including all the tables of surfaces, housing counts, budget, ratios, etc... plus images of the model and the planimetry of the entire project.

-• CAD: generates all the planimetry in .DXF format, including plans of all the floors of each building, basement floors and elevations.
+• CAD: generates all the planimetry in .DXF format, including plans of all the floors of each building, basement floors and a general floor plan of the project.

 • BIM: generates a BIM model in .IFC format, the level of detail is approximately LOD 200.